vmwshop/tutorials/openrefine.md

 * Filter and export a specific portion of your dataset

 ## What You Need
-- Computer with an internet browser and internet connection
+* Computer with a web browser and internet connection
-- A dataset - ideally something on the larger size (i.e. tens or hundreds of thousands of data points)
+* A dataset - ideally something on the larger size (i.e. tens or hundreds of thousands of data points)
-    - We altered a dataset from the [Western Pennsylvania Regional Data Center](http://www.wprdc.org/) for this tutorial.
+    * We altered a dataset from the [Western Pennsylvania Regional Data Center](http://www.wprdc.org/) for this tutorial.
 Access our **["messy" dataset](https://raw.githubusercontent.com/janethaler/dsamtools/master/Allegheny%20County%20Dog%20Licenses.csv)** here.
-        - Right click the "this dataset" link above and select "Open in New Tab"
+        > * Right click the "messy" dataset link above and select "Open in New Tab"
-        - On the webpage that opens, right click and select "Save As"
+        > * On the webpage that opens, right click and select "Save As"
-        - Save the .csv file somewhere you can easily access it again when it's time to upload it
+        > * Save the .csv file somewhere you can easily access it again when it's time to upload it
-    - Your own data can be uploaded as a file in many different formats (csv, json, wiki, xls, etc.), pulled from a webpage, or even copy/pasted as text
+    * Your own data can be uploaded as a file in many different formats (csv, json, wiki, xls, etc.), pulled from a webpage, or even copy/pasted as text

 ## About OpenRefine

 OpenRefine (previously Google Refine) is a powerful, opensource tool for working with messy data.
 Key features include cleaning up small to large mistakes en masse, converting data from one format to another, and adding to a dataset by pulling data from an online source into your dataset.
 OpenRefine is an app that is downloaded to your personal computer that then uses your internet browser to interact with it.
 While it might look as though you are uploading your data to the internet through your browser, the data is in fact still being locally hosted on your hard drive.

 ### What Can We Do With OpenRefine?
-- Clean up messy data
+* Clean up messy data
-- Combine data from a website with an outside dataset
+* Combine data from a website with an outside dataset
-- Convert a dataset from one format to another
+* Convert a dataset from one format to another

 ## Getting Started